samistart/WebCrawler/README.md

 - Testing of link_finder and

 Favourite features:
--Multithreading for faster performance
+- Multithreading for faster performance
--Scrapes all static assets, including files held on the domain -Prevents duplicating work by holding visited urls and files in a set
+- Scrapes all static assets, including files held on the domain
+- Prevents duplicating work by holding visited urls and files in a set
+- Simple API for instantiating Crawler